CodemasonHQ/docs/mason-json.md

 <a name="services-example"></a>
 # Service Mason JSON
-You can define a service in a similar fashion with one minor additional requirement.
-You must define it's type as a service (`type: "service"`)
+You can also just define a single service in a similar fashion with one minor additional requirement.
+You must define it's type as a service (`type: "service"`).

 ## Example
 ```json